-the key aspects of the model.
-To illustrate this point, we can compute a simple measure of local spatial frequency content (SFC) at each location in the input image, and compare this measure to our saliency map.
+In our previous studies with this model, we have shown that the within-feature long-range interactions are one of the key aspects of the model.
+In order to illustrate this point, we can compute a simple measure of local spatial fequency content (SFC) at each location in the input image, and compare this measure to our saliency map.

 It could indeed be argued that the preattentive, massively parallel feature extraction stages in our model constitute a simple set of spatially and chromatically bandpass filters.
-A possibly much simpler measure of saliency could be based on a more direct measure of power or of amplitude in different spatial and chromatic frequency bands.
-Such simpler measure has been supported by human studies, in which local spatial frequency content (measured by the Haar wavelet transform) was higher at the points of fixations during free viewing than on average over the entire visual scene (see Ref.
-9 for details).
+A possibly much simpler measure of "saliency" could hence be based on a more direct measure of power or of amplitude in different spatial and chromatic frequency bands.
+Such simpler measure has been supported by human studies, in which local spatial frequency content (measured by Haar wavelet transform) was higher at the points of fixations during free viewing than on average, over the entire visual scene (see [8] for details).

 We illustrate in Fig. 9, with one representative example image, that our measure of saliency actually differs greatly from a simple measure of SFC.
-The SFC was computed, as shown previously in Ref.
-9, by taking the average amplitude of nonnegligible FFT coefficients computed for the luminance channel as well as the red, green, blue, and yellow channels.
+The SFC was computed as shown previously [8], by taking the average amplitude of non-negligible FFT coefficients computed for the luminance channel as well as the red, green, blue and yellow channels.

-While the SFC measure shows strong responses at numerous locations, e.g., at all locations with sharp edges,
+While the SFC measure shows strong responses at numerous locations, e.g., at all locations with sharp edges, the saliency map contains a much sparser representation of the scene, where only locally unique such regions are preserved.